 The following list of scholarly resources explore unconscious gender bias in both academic and professional settings.
 Unless otherwise indicated, each article and book listed is available through Michigan Tech's Van Pelt and Opie Library, with valid ISO login.
 These resources complement and extend the diversity literacy training provided by Michigan Tech through the Diversity Literacy Workshop.

-Scholarly Articles & Presentations
+Scholarly Articles and Presentations

-Diversity & Unconscious Bias
+Diversity and Unconscious Bias

 - Academic Careers and Gender Equity: Lessons Learned from MIT

 Bailyn, L. (2003).
 Gender, Work, and Organizations, 10, 137-153.

 - Reducing the Effects of Gender Stereotypes on Performance Evaluations

 Bauer, C. C. & Baltes, B. B. (2002).
 Sex Roles, 9/10, 465-476.

 - Implicit Discrimination.